Wahl maps and extensions of canonical curves and K3 surfaces: Notation and conventions

+We work over the field $\C$ of complex numbers.
+All varieties, \eg curves, surfaces, threefolds, etc., are assumed to be integral and projective.
 A \emph{$K3$ surface} is a smooth complete surface $S$ such that $\omega_S \cong \O_S$ and $\H^1(S,\O_S)=0$; a \emph{$K3$ surface with canonical singularities}, or \emph{$K3$ surface possibly with $ADE$ singularities}, or \emph{possibly singular $K3$ surface}, is a surface with canonical singularities whose minimal desingularisation is a $K3$ surface.
 A \emph{fake $K3$ surface} is a non-degenerate, projective surface in $\P^ g$, not a possibly singular $K3$ surface, having as a hyperplane section a smooth, canonical curve $C \subset \P^{g-1}$ of genus $g \geq 3$.

 The \emph{Clifford index} $\Cliff(S,L)$ of a polarized $K3$ surface $(S,L)$ is the Clifford index of any smooth curve $C \in |L|$; by \cite {green-lazarsfeld}, this does not depend on the choice of $C$.